 Without a church family, I would not be where I am today.
 For much of my adult life, that family has been the First Christian Church of Canton, Ohio (USA).
 The members and staff of that congregation – both past and present – have provided where I could not, and allowed me to serve with my own gifts.

-Through their invitation to occasionally serve as a guest author for their daily study guides (usually accompanying the sermon for the week), I was able to get a head-start on this site.
-You can find the articles from this site that were originally study guides (sometimes with a little editing), here:
+Through their invitation to occasionally serve as a guest author for their study guides (usually accompanying the sermon for the week), I was able to get a head-start on this site.
+You can find articles from this site that were originally study guides (sometimes with a little editing), here:

 One Sunday morning, another Christian from the church shared the stage with one of our ministers.
 She talked about how she had chosen to follow Christ, but didn’t know how to read her Bible or how to pray.
 Inspired by that, I collected a number of instructional and testimonial articles from others in the church, and put together a “how-to” guide of the basics of these elements of the Christian life.
-Some of those that have been re-published on this site can be found here:
+Some of those that have been re-published on this site (plus a few others) can be found here:

 Don Merritt is a friend of my dad’s, and while I appreciate Don’s teaching when I visited my parent’s church occasionally, I have also found Don’s blog, The Life Project, to be not only thought-provoking and educational, but also a great example of ways to write about the Christian faith.
 I suspect that his work influences this site, as well.

 A friend and former teacher, Mike Hines, taught me a lot about the Bible, history, and teaching others.
 His main website is: http://christianchronicler.com, and three of his books can be found on Amazon, here: